EugZol/where_exists/README.markdown

 * I tried queries like `User.joins(:group).where(group_id: [1,2,3]).where.not(group_id: [4,5,6])` and they return wrong results (some users from the result set belong to groups 4,5,6 *as well as* 1,2,3)
 * I don't want to do `join` merely for the sake of only checking for existence, because I know that that is a pretty complex (i.e. CPU/memory-intensive) operation for DB

-<small>If you wonder how to do that without the gem (i.e. essentially by writing SQL EXISTS statement manually) see that [StackOverflow answer](http://stackoverflow.com/a/32016347/5029266) (disclosure: it's self-answered question of a contributor of this gem).</small>
+<sub><sup>If you wonder how to do that without the gem (i.e. essentially by writing SQL EXISTS statement manually) see that [StackOverflow answer](http://stackoverflow.com/a/32016347/5029266) (disclosure: it's self-answered question of a contributor of this gem).</sup></sub>

 And now you are able to do all these things (and more) as simple as: